Casa dos Bicos: History

 The historical record indicates that as of 1506, Afonso de Albuquerque, the first governor of Portuguese India, had buildings in the area, if not ownership of the lands.
-In 1521, Albuquerque travelled to Italy in the company of the Infanta Beatrice, Duchess of Savoy, and spent some years there, where he observed the new trends in Renaissance architecture.
+In 1521, his son Brás de Albuquerque travelled to Italy in the company of the Infanta Beatrice, Duchess of Savoy, and spent some years there, where he observed the new trends in Renaissance architecture.
 The young Albuquerque, a courtier recognized for his humanist cultural leanings, was responsible for the construction of the Quinta da Bacalhôa.
 It is presumed that he was influenced by urban palaces such as the Palazzo dei Diamanti (in Ferrara), so called in reference to its façade made up of thousands of small diamond-shaped pyramids.
 Between 1521 and 1523, Albuquerque returned to Portugal, and began work on this Casa dos Diamantes (House of Diamonds), incorporating Manueline (Portuguese late Gothic architecture) windows and portals, but died in 1581.

 Between 1620 and 1642, after a protracted period of litigation within the family, the house passed into the hands of João Afonso de Albuquerque.
 The building was still in the possession of his heirs, the Menezes e Albuquerque family, when the 1755 Lisbon earthquake caused significant damage to the residence.
 It destroyed the principal façade facing Rua Afonso de Albuquerque and two floors along the Rua dos Bacalhoeiros.
 It is unclear when the building was reconstructed, but by 1772 it was partially reconstructed.

 In 1827, Francisco Menezes e Albuquerque, owing to debts, allowed the house to be sold at public auction.
 It was sold to Caetano Lopes da Silva, a fishmonger, then a renter in the home.
-In 1838 the residence was returned to the Albuquerque family by a judicial decision.
-In 1873, the 11th and last Duke of Albuquerque, owing to debts, sold the building to another fishmonger, Joaquim C. Lopes da Silva, who began using the building as a warehouse for salted codfish.
+In 1838 the residence was returned to the Melo e Albuquerque family by a judicial decision.
+In 1873, the 11th and last Senhor of Albuquerque, owing to debts, sold the building to another fishmonger, Joaquim C. Lopes da Silva, who began using the building as a warehouse for salted codfish.